kdgregory/log4j-aws-appenders/README.md

 > All misbehaviors get logged using the Log4J internal logger.
 To see messages from this logger, set the system property `log4j.configDebug` to `true` (note that the internal logger always writes messages to StdErr).

+What are all these messages from `com.amazonaws` and `org.apache.http`?

+> You attached the `CloudWatchAppender` to your root logger.
+There are two solutions;
+  the first is to attach the appender only to your program's classes (here I turn off additivity, so the messages _won't_ go to the root logger; you might prefer sending messages to both destinations).

+    log4j.logger.com.myprogram=DEBUG, cloudwatch
+    log4j.additivity.com.myprogram=false

+> Or alternatively, shut off logging for those packages that you don't care about.

+    log4j.logger.org.apache.http=ERROR
+    log4j.logger.com.amazonaws=ERROR

+> My preference is to attach the CloudWatch appender to my application classes, and use the built-in `ConsoleAppender` as the root logger.
+This ensures that you have some way to track "meta" issues with the logging configuration.

+> Note that seeing unwanted messages is a problem with whatever appender you might use.
+  It's more apparent here because the logger invokes code that itself writes to the log.